AleDaDa/GDT_ANE_Android/README.md

-	4.4 Find "FlashRuntimeExtensions.jar" from Flex SDK into "libs" 4.5 Right click the "FlashRuntimeExtensions.jar" File in the AndroidStudio, select "Add As Library"
+	4.4 Find "FlashRuntimeExtensions.jar" from Flex SDK into "libs" 4.5 Right click the "FlashRuntimeExtensions.jar" File in the AndroidStudio, select "Add As Library" 4.6 check build.gradle file in android studio : at the bottom

+		compile files('libs/FlashRuntimeExtensions.jar')

 5. Code Native class.